Travel Watchdog - The only Independent Voice in Travel

 Should I use a Credit Card when Booking my Holiday?

-If your holiday costs more than £100, it is a good idea to pay for it, or part of it, using a credit card.
-This is because the Consumer Credit Act of 1974, makes the credit card issuer equally liable for any breaches of contract, including the tour operator going broke, or the holiday they provide not being the holiday you booked.
+If your holiday costs more than £100 (up to £30,000), it is a good idea to pay for it, or part of it, using a credit card.
+This is because S75 of the Consumer Credit Act makes the credit card issuer equally liable for any breaches of contract, including the tour operator going broke, or the holiday they provide not being the holiday you booked.
 However, this provision only applies if you book directly with the tour operator, and not through a travel agent.
-Be wary, although your debit card has visa written on the front, our experience is that it does not provide credit card protection.
+Be wary, although your debit card has visa written on the front, our experience is that it does not provide the credit card level of protection.

 What about charges using my card abroad?

 The best way to get cash abroad is to use a debit card.
 In almost all countries, there are adequate numbers of cash dispensing machines where the traveller can make withdrawals.
-If you use a credit as opposed to a debit card, you will be charged a cash advance fee, commission on the transaction and interest from the date of the withdrawal.
-Popular opinion is that at the time of writing (Feb 2006), the Nationwide holds the stage for overseas card use.
-They do not charge 'foreign usage' fees for either credit or debit cards and the conversion rate is based on the 'wholesale' rather than the 'tourist' rate.
-The differences can be substantial.
-Neither does Nationwide charge a foreign usage fee for overseas purchases.
-Other card issuers typically charge 2.75%.
+If you use a credit as opposed to a debit card, you will always be charged a cash advance fee, commission on the transaction and interest from the date of the withdrawal.
+Some debit cards still provide free overseas withdrawals, but the scene is constantly changing.
 When using card abroad, take the usual precautions at the ATM, check for onlookers or devices on the machine that may seem unusual.
 Don't forget, much of the credit card fraud in the UK is committed by criminal gangs that have migrated to UK from the continent.
 Some stayed at home!

 Credit Cards & Medical Insurance